cyclr/docs/pages/connector-authentication/emarsys.md

 This method allows you to use your own API to personalize content in your Emarsys messages.
 In order to use this method you will need to add custom request fields.

 1. Edit your **Emarsys** Connector navigate to the **External Content > Request External Content For Personalisation** method.
 2. Add a custom field named `[parameters].{{key}}` The `{{key}}` will be the key of the parameters, these are reference fields which can be requested from Emarsys.
-More information on the logic to structure this request can be found in Emarsys's [documentation for this method](https://dev.emarsys.com/docs/emarsys-api/ce8d99f0f480b-request-external-content-for-personalization)
+More information on the logic to structure this request can be found [here](https://dev.emarsys.com/docs/emarsys-api/ce8d99f0f480b-request-external-content-for-personalization)